DebashishRana/DebashishRana/README.md

 # 🧑‍💻 About Me:
-Hi, I’m Dev, a data analyst and data engineering student with passion for data visualisation and automation. <br> What I love:<br>Python for data analysis and automation and sometimes my own software! 🐍 <br> Libraries I really love <br>Pandas, Plotly, Streamlit for data visualization with Power Bi📊 <br> Hey and I sometimes hop on to Azure and GCP ☁️
+Hi, I’m Dev, a data analyst and data engineering student with passion for data visualisation and automation. <br> What I love: Python for data analysis and automation and sometimes my own software! 🐍 <br> Libraries I really love : Pandas, Plotly, Streamlit for data visualization with Power Bi📊 <br> Hey and I sometimes hop on to Azure and GCP ☁️
+<br> :PS <br> I'm the developer of Veriquick

 ## 🌐 Socials: